 If other stations at your facility will use the same settings as a station you have already set up, you can copy the settings from this station to the others.
 To copy settings from one station to others, complete the steps below.

-• At the "Station Setup" screen (See Figure 7) for the station you want to copy from, touch Copy in the upper right corner.
+• At the "Station Setup" screen (See Figure 8) for the station you want to copy from, touch COPY.
 The "Station Copy" screen appears, showing the station number for the station you are copying from.